Within the Community

 The houses in this district were built with a terra cotta exterior by the

-Northwestern Terra Cotta Company, one of the leading manufacturers of a architectual terra cotta revolutionized modern architecture and is uniquely was significant to Chicago.
+Northwestern Terra Cotta Company, one of the leading manufacturers of a architectual terra cotta revolutionized modern architecture and was uniquely significant to Chicago.
 The term "terra-cotta row" refers to the concentration of dwellings built by executives of the company, as well as the elaborate

 terra-cotta detailing of the buildings and an unusual terra-cotta walls.
 The buildings below represent this historical district.